robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ### 4.1.3 Keyword Setup

 > [!IMPORTANT]
-> LXX Recall key characteristics and syntax of Keyword Setup (K1)
+> LO-XX Recall key characteristics and syntax of Keyword Setup (K1)

 A **Keyword Setup** is executed before the body of a user keyword is executed.
 It allows for preparation steps specific to that keyword or ensures that the keyword's requirements are met before execution.